Brad-M2K/events-platform-se-bm/README.md

 - Use `npm run db:dev:refresh` after migrations to keep seed data aligned.
 - Prisma Studio (`npm run db:studio:dev`) offers a quick GUI for inspecting events and signups.
 - Keep `.env.test` synchronized with `.env` changes so tests reflect production-like settings.
+- Theme tokens for shadcn components live in `src/app/globals.css` (`--primary`, `--accent`, etc.).
+Adjust those once to recolour the entire UI.
+- When you need additional shadcn primitives, use the CLI (`npx shadcn@latest add …`) so `components.json` and generated files stay in sync.

 ---